Violated house arrest, Formia reported: “The dog had to do its business”

 The man was not actually at his home during the check carried out by Armagh officers this afternoon.
 Troopers immediately began searching for the suspect and were soon able to track him down as he was returning down the road to his home and once located, he explained that he had taken his dog to run errands.

-For the record and for the protection of those under investigation, we would like to remind you that an indictment is not equivalent to a conviction, that evidence is collected in court and that the Italian judicial system still has three levels of sentencing.
+For the record and for the protection of those under investigation, we would like to remind you that an indictment is not equivalent to a conviction, that evidence is collected in court and that the Italian judicial system still provides for three degrees of sentencing.

 Ruetir is in GOOGLE NEWS.
 To stay up to date with our news, click on this link and select the star in the upper right corner to follow the source.